-Diﬀerent Methodologies are for Diﬀerent Risk Profiles
+Different Methodologies are for Different Risk Profiles

-In the same way that our tools and techniques are appropriate to dealing with diﬀerent risks, the same is true of the methodologies we use on our projects.
-We can use a Risk-First approach to examine the diﬀerent methodologies, and see which risks they address.
+In the same way that our tools and techniques are appropriate for dealing with different risks, the same is true for the methodologies we use on our projects.
+We can use a Risk-First approach to examine the different methodologies and see which risks they address.

 For example:

-Agile methodologies prioritise the risk that requirements capture is complicated, error-prone and that requirements change easily.
+Agile methodologies prioritise the risk that requirements capture is complicated, error-prone, and that requirements change easily.

-Waterfall takes the view that development eﬀort is an expensive risk, and that we should build plans up-front to avoid re-work.
+Waterfall takes the view that development effort is an expensive risk, and that we should build plans upfront to avoid re-work.

 Lean takes the view that risk lies in incomplete work and wasted work, and aims to minimise that.